Cochlear Implants

 Assessment

-See the Assessment section of the following evidence maps for pertinent scientific evidence, expert opinion, and client/caregiver perspective: Hearing Loss (Newborn) Evidence Map, Hearing Loss (Early Childhood) Evidence Map, Hearing Loss (School-Age) Evidence Map, Hearing Loss (Adults) Evidence Map, and Language and Communication of Deaf and Hard of Hearing (DHH) Individuals Evidence Map.
+See the Assessment sections of the following evidence maps for pertinent scientific evidence, expert opinion, and client/caregiver perspective: Hearing Loss (Newborn) Evidence Map, Hearing Loss (Early Childhood) Evidence Map, Hearing Loss (School-Age) Evidence Map, and Hearing Loss (Adults) Evidence Map.
+For more information, see the Language and Communication of Deaf and Hard of Hearing (DHH) Individuals Evidence Map.

 A comprehensive assessment for cochlear implantation includes several components.
-Candidacy determination, description of outcome expectations, device selection, ongoing counseling, and consideration of insurance coverage or other funding sources are all part of the assessment process.
-The collaborative CI team develops a coordinated assessment plan for cochlear implantation that requires input from the patient and/or their family as well as from several professionals.
-Input from each team member and results from various assessments contribute to candidacy determination and outcome expectations.
-The team will provide an explanation of assessment results and realistic expectations to the patient and/or their family to assist in informed decision making regarding cochlear implantation.
+Candidacy determination, counseling, and device selection are all part of the assessment process.
+The interprofessional CI team develops a coordinated assessment plan for cochlear implantation that requires input from the patient and/or their caregivers/care partners as well as from various professionals.
+Input from each team member and results from related assessments contribute to candidacy determination.
+The team provides an explanation of assessment results and individualized expectations of cochlear implantation to the patient and/or their caregivers/care partners to assist with informed decision making.

-See ASHA's resource on interprofessional education/interprofessional practice (IPE/IPP) and the ASHA Practice Portal pages on Counseling For Professional Service Delivery and Language and Communication of Deaf and Hard of Hearing Children for more information.
+See ASHA’s resource on interprofessional education/interprofessional practice (IPE/IPP) and the ASHA Practice Portal pages on Counseling in Audiology and Speech-Language Pathology and Language and Communication of Deaf and Hard of Hearing Children for more information.

 Candidacy

 Determining CI candidacy is a complex and variable process.
-Beyond the assessment of auditory function, consideration is given to medical status, potential communication benefit, and the presence of support systems and services.
-Patient and/or family expectations for cochlear implantation are discussed, and counseling is provided based upon these expectations.
-The result of this process is the determination of an individual's candidacy for cochlear implantation.
+Beyond the assessment of auditory function, consideration is given to medical status, potential communication benefit, and support systems and services.
+Patient and/or caregiver/care partner expectations for cochlear implantation are discussed, and counseling is provided based upon these expectations.
+The result of this process is the determination of an individual’s candidacy for cochlear implantation.

-Candidacy criteria for cochlear implantation have evolved over time.
-Early identification of hearing loss, through universal newborn hearing screening in the United States, is a factor contributing to children now being implanted by 12 months of age (see the ASHA Practice Portal page on Newborn Hearing Screening).
+Candidacy criteria for cochlear implantation have evolved over time (Warner-Czyz et al., 2022; Zeitler et al., 2024; Zombek & Wolfe, 2023; Zwolan & Basura, 2021).
+Early identification of hearing loss, through universal newborn hearing screening in the United States, contributes to children now being implanted as young as 9 months of age.
+See the ASHA Practice Portal page on Newborn Hearing Screening.
 In adults, age is not a contraindication, and cochlear implantation in older adults has been shown to have positive outcomes (Carlson et al., 2010; Dillon et al., 2013; Hilly et al., 2016; Knopke et al., 2016; Lin et al., 2012; Mosnier et al., 2015; Noble et al., 2009; Olze et al., 2012, 2016; Zwolan et al., 2014).
-CI candidates may include children and adults with prelingual deafness, children and adults who are no longer benefitting from hearing aids, or children and adults who suddenly lose their hearing in one or both ears.
-Worldwide, potential pediatric candidates receive CIs at a higher rate as compared to potential adult candidates (Sorkin, 2013; Sorkin & Buchman, 2015).
+CI candidates may include children and adults with prelingual deafness, children and adults who receive little to no benefit from hearing aids, or children and adults who suddenly lose their hearing in one or both ears.
+In the United States, potential pediatric candidates receive CIs at a higher rate than potential adult candidates (Nassiri et al., 2023a, 2023b).

-Information contributing to candidacy determination for a CI is collected in a patient-centered manner and from a variety of sources and professionals.
+Information contributing to candidacy determination for cochlear implantation is collected in a patient-centered manner and from a variety of sources and professionals.

 Case History

-A comprehensive case history for a cochlear implantation candidate may include the following:
+A comprehensive case history for a cochlear implantation candidate may include the following items:

 • age of patient